teorth/estimates/docs/tactics.md

 The set of simplifications performed is currently far from complete.
 If you discover that a situation where an "obvious" simplification should have occurred, but didn't, please inform me (e.g., via a github issue) to see if it can be added to the simplification routine.

+**CAVEAT**:  This tactic uses `sympy`'s native simplifier, which does not fully guard against issues such as division by zero.
+For instance, `x/x` will simplify to `1` even if `x` is not proven to be non-zero.
+As such, the proofs using this simplifier may possibly have some edge cases that will require additional attention if this Proof Assistant-generated proof is to be converted to a fully verified proof.

 Example:
 ```
 >>> from main import *